Skip to content

 NEW ELECTRONIC SIGNS ON I-94 RECOMMEND SAFE SPEED LIMITS FOR WINTER DRIVERS

 For decades, traffic safety experts have advised motorists to slow down when weather or traffic make driving hazardous.
 In fact, driving too fast for prevailing conditions is a major cause of serious and fatal car accidents.
-Now, a series of electronic signs along I-94 posts “advisory speed limits” calculated for current weather and traffic conditions in each location.
-While this new system is intended to reduce crashes on one of the deadlier stretches of I-94, some accidents are unavoidable.
+To help keep the roads safe, a series of electronic signs along I-94 posts “advisory speed limits” calculated for current weather and traffic conditions in each location.
+While this system is intended to reduce crashes on one of the deadlier stretches of I-94, some accidents are unavoidable.

 If you or a loved one is injured, our experienced car accident lawyers will protect your rights and win the compensation you deserve.